c410-f3r/ndsparse/README.md

 - Constant generics
 - Bindings (Py03, wasm-bindgen)
 - Deserialization/Serialization (serde)
-- Dynamic arrays (ArrayVec, SmallVec and StaticVec)
+- Dynamic arrays (ArrayVec, SmallVec, StaticVec and TinyVec)
 - Parallel iterators (rayon)
 - Random instances (rand)

 ## Nightly compiler

-If dimensions or array storages with more than 32 elements are needed, then it is necessary to include the `const_generics` feature that is only available when using a nightly Rustc compiler.
+If dimensions or array storages with more than 32 elements are needed, then it is necessary to include the `const-generics` feature that is only available when using a nightly Rustc compiler.

 ## Future